vinicioslc/tinfoil-hat/README.md

 ## How works

-1. Serve all games files and path statically
-2. Serve web index to navigate like on PHP apache servers
-3. Serve dynamically shop.json and shop.tfl as you place new games and files (fetch files and folders at every request)
+- Serve shop.json(for user check) and shop.tfl(for tinfoil) dynamically as you place new games and files on foilder (search files and folders at every refresh) this ensures a realtime Tinfoil listing files (you need reopen tinfoil to fully refresh index)

 # Docker-Compose Sample Using Password